MaturiMeghana/-FILE-HANDLING-UTILITY/README.md

     This Java program serves as a foundational example for various real-world applications:
        1.*Configuration Management*: Many applications store configuration settings in text files.
 This program demonstrates how to create, read, and modify such configuration files, enabling dynamic application behavior.

-       2.*Logging system*: Logging is crucial for monitoring and debugging applications.
-The program can be extended to log events and errors to a text file, facilitating easier troubleshooting and performance monitoring.
+       2.* logging system* logging is  curical for monitoring and debugging  application.the program can be extended to log event and error to a text file,facilitating easier troubleshooting and  performance monitoring

-       3.*Data Processing Tools*: Applications that process data often need to read from and write to files.
-This program provides a template for handling input and output operations, such as reading data from a file, processing it, and saving the results.

-       4.*Educational Purposes*: For beginners learning Java, understanding file I/O operations is essential.
-This program offers a clear and simple example to grasp the concepts of file handling in Java.